MakeMeSenpai/Ant_World/README.md

     - [x] create a portfolio page with all contents organized
     - [x] create custom scrollbar
     - [x] style portfolio displaying projects
-    - [-] ensure that website is responsive via mobile first creation
+    - [x] ensure that website is responsive via mobile first creation
     - [x] ensure that website is functional on all browsers
 - Ant Attack! *stretch*
     - [x] create animations in maya